-Alternatively, you could also just leave the bowl empty a few hours longer than usual.
-Everything tastes better when you’re really hungry!
+Alternatively, you could also just leave the bowl empty longer than usual.
+After all, everything tastes better when you’re starving.

-Sometimes a little gentle encouragement is just enough to get the ball rolling.
+Sometimes a bit of gentle encouragement is needed to get the ball rolling.
 Try giving your cat a good cuddle, then take a bit of the food in your hand and offer it.

-You can also say something in a sweet tone of voice as you reach out (Just make sure no one can hear you talk to your cat, or you might become known as the neighbourhood crazy person 😉 )
+You can also say something in a sweet tone of voice as you reach out.
+Just make sure no one can hear you talking to your cat, or you might become known as the neighborhood crazy person!